The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 Porter-Cable PCE700 14" Chop Saw

-Sawing through metal by hand is hard work!
-A hacksaw can tackle occasional small jobs, but for larger pieces or if you cut metal on a regular basis, a power tool is the more sensible solution.
+It’s an understatement to say that sawing through metal by hand is hard work, but there’s no need to break a sweat when today’s powered metal-cutting saws make quick work of the task.
+Sure, a hacksaw can tackle occasional small jobs, but for larger pieces, or if you cut metal on a regular basis, a power tool is a more sensible solution.

-However, the wide variety of metal-cutting chop saws, band saws, and circular saws on the market make finding the right choice a challenge.
-In this guide, we’ll help clarify the options available, discuss the key technical features of each type, and offer our suggestions for the best metal-cutting saw in the popular categories.
+However, the wide variety of metal-cutting chop saws, band saws, and circular saws on the market makes it challenging to find the right tool.
+We evaluated some of the top options and rounded up those that we feel stand out from the rest of the bunch, such as our favorite: DeWalt’s DW872, a versatile workhorse that’s priced fairly and built to last.
+It also has the best 14-inch carbide metal-cutting blade for general-purpose use we found.
+But we also liked other metal-cutting saws for other reasons, such as the Wen 94396, which we’ve tested first-hand in the past.
+In this guide, we’ll help clarify the options available, discuss the key technical features of each type, and offer our suggestions for the best metal-cutting saws on the market.

 1. BEST OVERALL: DeWalt DW872 14″ Multi-Cutter Saw